andrew/ultimate-awesome/README.md

 - [awesome-pyramid](https://github.com/uralbash/awesome-pyramid) - A curated list of awesome Pyramid apps, projects and resources.
 - [awesome-url-shortener](https://github.com/738/awesome-url-shortener) - 🔗 A curated list of awesome url shortener.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
-- [awesome-directus](https://github.com/directus-community/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [awesome-video-text-retrieval](https://github.com/danieljf24/awesome-video-text-retrieval) - A curated list of deep learning resources for video-text retrieval.